JB243/ECE567_W2026_Team5_GCRL/README.md

 # ECE567_W2026_Team5_1
-Online Goal-Conditioned Reinforcement Learning

-This repository was created to evaluate the reproducibility of online goal-conditioned reinforcement learning.
+This repository was created to evaluate the reproducibility of Online Goal-Conditioned Reinforcement Learning.

 ---